-While UDGs are more likely to experience an earlier LMM, this does not fully explain the discrepancy in shapes.
+While UDGs are more likely to experience earlier LMMs, this does not fully explain the discrepancy in shapes.
 This is consistent with \citet{Wright21}, who found that while isolated UDGs were largely influenced by early mergers, that alone was not sufficient to explain their formation.
-In fact, \citet{Wright21} found that mergers were not only earlier on average, but also tended to produce a larger increase in specific angular momentum.
-In Figure \ref{fig:Lambda}, we examine the evolution in halo spin, now also splitting the galaxy population based on early and late-time mergers.
+In fact, \citet{Wright21} found that the mergers were not only earlier on average, but also tended to produce a larger increase in specific angular momentum.
+In Figure \ref{fig:Lambda}, we examine the evolution in halo spin, now also splitting the galaxy population based on early- and late-time mergers.
 Here the spin parameter is the \citet{Bullock01} spin.
-Examining the early mergers (top row), we find that mergers which result in intermediate and massive UDGs at z$=0$ have more angular momentum which results in a significant increase in halo spin beginning at the last major merger.
-Galaxies which experience late last major mergers also see an increase in spin, but this is much less likely to produce an UDG at z$=0$.
-We find that UDGs experience less of an increase in $c/a$ post-LMM; however we note that the slight difference in the $c/a$ shape post-LMM may be attributed to the differences in spin of UDG and non-UDG LMMs.
-Thus we confirm that the combination of early and high spin mergers is required to form isolated UDGs as demonstrated in \citet{Wright21}, and that this is the driving force behind the difference in shapes between isolated UDGs and isolated dwarfs.
-To summarize: we show that post-LMM, a dwarf galaxy's $b/a$ value increases as the galaxy relaxes, such that those with earlier mergers (UDGs) have larger b/a values by z$=0$ (see Fig. \ref{fig:Field-StellarOnlyShape}).
+Examining the early mergers (top row), we find that mergers that result in intermediate and massive UDGs at $z=0$ have more angular momentum, which results in a significant increase in halo spin beginning at the last major merger.
+Galaxies that experience LMMs also see an increase in spin, but this is much less likely to produce a UDG at $z=0$.
+We find that UDGs experience less of an increase in $c/a$ post-LMM; however, we note that the slight difference in the $c/a$ shape post-LMM may be attributed to the differences in spin of UDG and non-UDG LMMs.
+Thus, we confirm that the combination of early and high-spin mergers is required to form isolated UDGs, as demonstrated in \citet{Wright21}, and that this is the driving force behind the difference in shapes between isolated UDGs and isolated dwarfs.
+To summarize: we show that post-LMM, a dwarf galaxy's $b/a$ value increases as the galaxy relaxes, such that those with earlier mergers (UDGs) have larger $b/a$ values by $z=0$ (see Fig. \ref{fig:Field-StellarOnlyShape}).
 For UDGs, $c/a$ remains lower for UDGs when compared to dwarf galaxies because their mergers have higher spin (see Figs \ref{fig:Field-StellarOnlyShape} and \ref{fig:Lambda}).
-As such, we predict that observations of stellar shape can be used to identify major merger history of dwarf galaxies and a formation channel for UDGs (early, high spin mergers).
+As such, we predict that observations of stellar shape can be used to identify the major merger history of dwarf galaxies and a formation channel for UDGs (early, high-spin mergers).